 The Google translate browser extension is a really useful tool that can speed up this process a lot when reading websites.
 The tool lets you translate any phrase instantaneously just by highlighting it.
 It saved me a lot of time I would have otherwise spent hunting for words in a paper dictionary, or copying and pasting the text into some other translation service.

 I will look up words as often as I need to to remember what they mean.
 Early on, I would beat myself up for not knowing what a word meant, because I knew that I had already looked it up several times.
 Eventually I realized how silly and pointless that was.
 It's not like I'm in school anymore, where I only have one chance to get the right answer on the final exam.
 In the real world, I'm free to look up a word ten times if I need to, and ten times is usually more than enough.
-Agonizing over not remembering what a word meant only slowed me down.
+Agonizing over not remembering a word only slowed me down.

 After a few months, I was able to understand most newspaper articles without any translation.
 I was still far from being fluent though.
 For one thing, I couldn't understand anything anyone said.
 It's surprising how a word that looks the same in French and in English will sound completely different.